Maxence-L/okcupidon/README.md

-# OkCupid-scraper
+# okcupidon
- A python scraper for OkCpid
+ A python scraper for OkCupid